Riopy: Composition for advertisements

-Meditation work
+Meditation and wellness work

-In the last years, Riopy has developed a keen interest in meditation and ways to improve the mental health.
-After going through deep anxiety and depression, he found a new passion for neurosciences, or more specifically how brainwaves work to improve one's wellbeing.
-In this regard, he tuned his piano on 432 Hertz on several of his fans’ suggestion, a frequency believed to help the brainwaves to relax.
+Over the years, RIOPY developed a keen interest in meditation and ways to improve mental health.
+After experiencing deep anxiety and depression, he found a new passion for neuroscience, specifically how brainwaves work to improve one's wellbeing.
+For example, he researched the positive effects music can have on mental health by observing the results of EKGs of his own brain waves as he listened to music.
+He also, at fans' suggestions, tuned his piano to 432 Hertz (as opposed to the usual 440 Hertz), a frequency believed to help brain waves to relax.